ang-zeyu/infisearch/docs/src/search_configuration_styling.md

 ## Themes

-Morsels provides 3 built-in themes by default, which correspond to the 3 stylesheets in the [releases](https://github.com/ang-zeyu/infisearch/releases).
+InfiSearch provides 3 built-in themes by default, which correspond to the 3 stylesheets in the [releases](https://github.com/ang-zeyu/infisearch/releases).

 These 3 stylesheets also expose a wide range of css variables which you can alter as needed.